School Performance 2018 & OFSTED Links

 |Year 1 Phonics||Total no. of Year 1 pupils||% of pupils working at the required standard (32+/40):|

 When children reach the end of Year 2, they are teacher assessed across a range of different subjects to see if they are attaining 'below' (not yet at National Standard), 'at standard', or 'exceeding' the National Standard.
-This form of assessment has replaced the old National Curriculum 'Levels' system.
-This new assessment measure is much harder than in previous years.
+This assessment measure is much harder than the 'levels' system used in the past.
 Despite this, standards of achievement at Christ Church still remain high.
-In 2017, pupils at Christ Church surpassed national averages in all of the attainment measures illustrated in the table below:
+In 2018, pupils at Christ Church surpassed national averages in all of the attainment measures illustrated in the table below:

 When children reach the end of Year 6, they are again assessed across a range of different subjects to see if they are attaining below, in line with or above national expectations.
 They are assessed: